-Indeed, the Rainbow Europe Map 2014 shows that the European average on the measure of legal protection is still very low – only 36%.
+The Rainbow Europe Map 2014 shows that the European average on the measure of legal protection is still very low – only 36%.
 The average for EU countries (46%) does not even reach the half-way mark.
 This said, the gaps between European countries remains enormous and ranges between the top score of 82% (UK) and the bottom score of 6% (Russia).
 Most worryingly, 34 out of 49 European countries (including 14 EU Member States) are below 50% mark.

 “Advocacy based on solid facts is what we need for advancing the human rights of LGBTI people.
 ILGA-Europe and its national member organisations have first-hand knowledge of what is going on and share their insights and concerns through the Annual Review and the Rainbow Map.
 In addition to holding countries accountable for their actions, the Annual Review also gives a critical account of the steps taken by international organisations.
 It is a valuable tool for a serious debate about the human rights situation of LGBTI persons across Europe.”
 Nils Muižnieks, Council of Europe Commissioner for Human Rights

 “Mapping, monitoring and analysing homophobia is one of the best ways to expose it and fight it.
 The 2013 edition of the Annual Review of the Human Rights Situation of LGBTI People and the Rainbow Europe Map are two powerful instruments in this struggle.
 Members of the European Parliament will continue to use and support the good work of ILGA Europe in achieving a Europe free from prejudice and discrimination.”
 Martin Schulz, President of the European Parliament